mgreter/libsass/docs/api-error.md

 API to get additional information for errors occurring during custom functions.
 Error object are not reference counted and are coupled to the compiler life-cycle.
+You can also use them to inspect errors after the compiler failed at any phase.

 ### Basic Usage